keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - **Amazon Simple Queue Service (Amazon SQS)** - SQS offers reliable and scalable hosted queues for storing messages as they travel between computers.
 - **AWS Lambda** - AWS Lambda is a compute service where you can upload your code and the service can run the code on your behalf using the AWS infrastructure.
 You package up and upload your custom code to AWS Lambda when you create a Lambda function.
 The S3 event triggering the Lambda function also can serve as the code's input.

+###  S3 and ElasticSearch
+- If you are using S3 to store log files, ElasticSearch provides full search capabilities for logs and can be used to search through data stored in an S3 bucket.
+- You can integrate your ElasticSearch domain with S3 and Lambda.
+In this setup, any new logs received by S3 will trigger an event notification to Lambda, which in turn will then run your application code on the new log data.
+After your code finishes processing, the data will be streamed into your ElasticSearch domain and be available for observation.

 ### Maximizing S3 read/write performance:
 - If the request rate for reading and writing objects to S3 is extremely high, then you can use hash keys or random strings to prefix the object's name.
 In such cases, the partitions used to store the objects will be better distributed and therefore will allow better read/write performance on your objects.
 - If your S3 data is receiving a high number of GET requests from users, you should consider using Amazon CloudFront for performance optimization.
 By integrating CloudFront with S3, you can distribute content via CloudFront's cache to your users for lower latency and a higher data transfer rate.
 This also has the added bonus of sending fewer direct requests to S3 which will reduce costs.
 For example, suppose that you have a few objects that are very popular.
 CloudFront fetches those objects from S3 and caches them.
 CloudFront can then serve future requests for the objects from its cache, reducing the total number of GET requests it sends to Amazon S3.